QuTech-Delft/netqasm/README.md

 We note that SquidASM is the recommended (and also default) simulator since it is generally faster than SimulaQron and can also simulate noise much more accurately.

 ## License and patent
-A patent application has been filed which covers parts of the software in this repository.
+A patent application (NL 2029673) has been filed which covers parts of the software in this repository.
 We allow for non-commercial and academic use but if you want to explore a commercial market, please contact us for a license agreement.